zengm-games/zengm/README.md

 Make sure you're using a recent version of [Node.js](https://nodejs.org/), older versions probably won't work.
-Then, all of the tooling used in development can be set up by simply installing [Yarn 1](https://classic.yarnpkg.com/) and
+Then, all of the tooling used in development can be set up by simply installing [pnpm](https://pnpm.io/) and
 running:

-    yarn install
+    pnpm install

 from within this folder.